cameronenfuego/cameronenfuego.github.io/_posts/2017-12-15-deconstruction-falling-into-resurrection.md

 ![](https://cdn-images-1.medium.com/max/1200/1*rE9b5BhDLFxozP1mvKzeQQ.jpeg)

 I wish I had a conclusion for this post, but this is a piece with no tidy ending.
 There is no bow to this poorly bundled package of questions.
-I am merely in a season of deconstruction — appropriate for the fall, a season where the foliage is my soul’s mirror.
+I am merely in a season of deconstruction — appropriate for the fall, a season where the foliage is my soul’s mirror.<!--more-->

 What if failure is merely mercy?
 Perhaps that disaster I could have avoided is the Divine sparing me a disaster of far greater magnitude, sparing me several more days, months, or years of living through a perpetual hell.